nikhilsadawarti/AWS-Resource-Tracker-using-Shell-Scripting/README.md

 # AWS Resource Tracker using Shell Scripting

-Real time AWS Project using SHELL SCRIPTING for DevOps.This script will report the AWS resource usage.
+Real time AWS Project using SHELL SCRIPTING for DevOps.
+This script will report the AWS resource usage.

 ### Demo